Double bubble plumbings and two-curve flops: Autoequivalences

 \begin{Remark} Jonny Evans (private communication) has shown that the union of the two matching spheres form a Lagrangian skeleton of $W_1$, i.e.\ they are the critical locus of a global plurisubharmonic function.
 The weaker fact that $W_1$ embeds into the flag 3-fold follows from `semi-toric' considerations, cf.\ \cite[Figure 10(b)]{Lau}.
 This exhibits a singular Lagrangian torus fibration on $F$ in which two 3-spheres meeting cleanly along a circle are mapped to straight arcs in the base of the fibration (the `moment polytope').
 By considering the slopes of those arcs in the affine structure in the base, one sees that the local model is that of $W_1$. \end{Remark}

-\begin{Remark} We do not know if $W_n$ is affine if $n>1$, but one can use the description of Remark \ref{Rmk:SYZ} to show that $W_n$ embeds as a Stein subdomain of an affine variety. $W_1$ is a smoothing of the cone $\mathrm{Cone}(-K_S)$ given by collapsing the zero-section in the anticanonical bundle over a del Pezzo surface $S$ diffeomorphic to the 3-point blow-up of $\mathbb{C}P^2$.
+\begin{Remark} We do not know if $W_n$ is affine if $n>1$, but Remark \ref{Rmk:SYZ} shows that $W_n$ embeds as a Stein subdomain of an affine variety. $W_1$ is a smoothing of the cone $\mathrm{Cone}(-K_S)$ given by collapsing the zero-section in the anticanonical bundle over a del Pezzo surface $S$ diffeomorphic to the 3-point blow-up of $\mathbb{C}P^2$.
 A smoothing of $\mathrm{Cone}(-K_S^{\otimes n})$ gives an affine model for a plumbing of two Lens spaces. \end{Remark}

 \begin{Remark} $\bP^3$ contains no Lagrangian sphere \cite{Seidel:graded}, whilst a quadric 3-fold cannot contain two Lagrangian 3-spheres meeting cleanly along a circle (an easy consequence of results in \cite{Smith:HFquadrics}).
 Degeneration techniques show a hypersurface $H_d \subset \bP^4$ of degree $d\geq 4$, or a complete intersection $H_{d,d'} \subset \bP^5$ of bidegrees $d,d' \geq 2$, contains two Lagrangian 3-spheres meeting cleanly in a circle. \end{Remark}